Climate is our Common Heritage

 The possibility of recognizing for the first time an intangible global common across borders was first introduced by Malta in 09/1988, when the recognition of a stable climate was proposed as Common Heritage of Humankind.
 However, in 12/1988, UN resolution 43/53 established climate change as a Common Concern of Humankind, later confirmed in the Rio 1992 Declaration.
 If climate had been accepted as our Common Heritage, today we could have in place the already mentioned most basic conditions that economics [6,7] defines as the structural conditions to successfully manage a common good:

-The definition of the common good – a stable climate is a common good not only from a legal point of view – materially and legally indivisible – but also from an economic perspective – for being limited and exhaustible.
-And the development of a system of governance, as the management of the common good requires establishing the rules for its appropriation and provision.
+The definition of the common good – a stable climate is a common good not only from a legal point of view – for being materially and legally indivisible – but also from an economic perspective – for being limited and exhaustible -, and the development of a system of governance, as the management of the common good requires establishing the rules for its appropriation and provision.
 The pattern of stable and predictable dynamics of the Earth System that correspond to a stable climate and a resilient well-functioning biosphere is our most valuable asset, thus should be formally recognized, and its permanent management should be institutionalized as an asset that is not merely a human ‘concern’.

 This current definition of climate change as a Concern, which is still the legal framework of the Paris Agreement, marks the difference between two different worlds: